 5. Informed consent will be appropriately documented.

-1. The University Human Subjects Review Committee (hereafter UHSRC) shall be composed of a minimum of thirteen voting members.
+1. The University Human Subjects Review Committee (hereafter UHSRC) shall be composed of a minimum of seven voting members.

-a) No fewer than eleven members shall be selected from the ranks of the faculty.
-At least one person from each of the colleges shall be selected including an additional member from each doctoral program.
+a.
+No fewer than five members shall be selected from the ranks of the faculty.
+At least one person from each of the colleges shall be selected.

-b) At least one person, such as a medical doctor, lawyer, ethicist, or member of the clergy, shall be from professions or vocations that are in a non-scientific area.
+b.
+At least one person, such as a, lawyer, ethicist, or member of the clergy, shall be from professions or vocations that are in a non-scientific area.
 This person may be a member of the faculty if he or she meets the vocational requirement.

-2. The Provost and Vice President for Academic Affairs shall Approve UHSRC membership, based on the recommendation of the Associate Provost and AVP for Research and UHSRC Co-Chairs.
+2. The Provost and Vice President for Academic and Student Affairs shall Approve UHSRC membership, based on the recommendation of the Associate Provost and AVP for Research and the UHSRC Chair.

-a) Candidates for faculty positions on the UHSRC shall be selected by the Co-Chairs from the lists of names recommended by the academic Deans in consultation with their constituent departments/schools and programs.
+a.
+Candidates for faculty positions on the UHSRC shall be selected by the Chair from the lists of names recommended by the academic Deans in consultation with their constituent departments/schools and programs.

 i.
 The UHSRC shall be sufficiently qualified through the experience and expertise of its members, and the gender, professional, racial and cultural diversity of the members’ background to assure its sensitivity to such issues as community attitudes, and to promote respect for its advice and counsel in safeguarding the rights and welfare of human subjects.